terryaney/Documentation.Camelot/KatApp.Vue.md

 #### IKaHighchartModel.data

 Property Type: `string`; Required
-The *partial* name of the RBL Framework result table providing the 'data' to the chart.
+The *partial* name of the RBLe Framework result table providing the 'data' to the chart.
 This value will be translated into `Highcharts-{model.data}-Data` when retrieving results from the calculation.

 #### IKaHighchartModel.options

 Property Type: `string`; Optional
-The *partial* name of the RBL Framework result table providing the 'options' for the chart.
+The *partial* name of the RBLe Framework result table providing the 'options' for the chart.
 This value will be translated into `Highcharts-{model.options}-Options` when retrieving results from the calculation.
 If not provided, the `model.data` property will be used.

 By default, all 'option values' come from the table with the name of `Highcharts-{model.data}-Options`.
 The CalcEngine developer may provide overrides to these values using the `Highcharts-Overrides` table.

 #### IKaHighchartModel.ce

 Property Type: `string`; Optional
-If the RBL Framework results to process is not part of the default Kaml View CalcEngine, a CalcEngine key can provided.
+If the RBLe Framework results to process is not part of the default Kaml View CalcEngine, a CalcEngine key can provided.

 #### IKaHighchartModel.tab

 Property Type: `string`; Optional
-If the RBL Framework results to process is not part of the default result tab (`RBLResult`), a tab name can provided.
+If the RBLe Framework results to process is not part of the default result tab (`RBLResult`), a tab name can provided.

 ### v-ka-highchart Table Layouts